 Please see our cancellation policy.

 Yes upon request.
 Students can pay by credit card or PAYPAL.
 Payment options are fully explained during the on-line registration process.

-What is the minimum number of students required to run a course?
+What is the minimum number of students required to run a course for my practice?

 Do you deliver evening or weekend courses?

 Yes.
 This is typically when our training venue is most available, so we welcome bookings at these times.